 Express Gratitude Daily

 Who has helped make you who you are today?
 That was the straightforward yet complex question that got me thinking about gratitude.
 The names came to me quickly.
 My parents, my brother, one particular teacher, a colleague, a minister, and several friends.
 These people have influenced my life in immeasurable ways.
 They have been a source of encouragement and support.
-They have taught me amazing things.
-They hold me accountable to what they know I can achieve.
-They don’t let me get away with anything.
+They have taught me amazing things, and they hold me accountable to what they know I can achieve.
+And they definitely won’t let me get away with anything.

-But do they know how influential they have been to my life?
+But do they know how influential they have been in my life?

-We often look at Tell Courage and think of it as the courage of telling the truth, giving voice to those that are overlooked, or speaking up in the face of authority.
+We often look at Tell Courage and think of it as the courage to tell the truth, giving voice to those who are overlooked, or speaking up in the face of authority.
 Tell Courage is all of those things, and yet it is more.
-Tell Courage is also the courage of giving thanks, acknowledging others, and expressing appreciation.
+Tell Courage is also the courage to give thanks, acknowledge others, and express appreciation.

 This act of courage will come easier for some, and that is why courage is a relative experience.
 Nonetheless, the act of thanking someone for what they have meant is a meaningful way to make your act of thanks an act of encouragement.